-The Guardians of 810 sponsoring committee holds 3-4 parent meetings per cadet calendar year on the same night as the CO Parade.
-Dates of the meetings will be posted on the www.810air.ca website.
-All Parents/Legal Guardians of cadets are invited and encouraged to attend.
+The Guardians of 810 sponsoring committee holds monthly meetings on the same night as the CO Parade, currently the first Wednesday of each month, September through June.

+Board meetings are announced via our mailing list (which all parents should be on; sign-up on the homepage of the website).
+All Parents/Legal Guardians of cadets are invited and encouraged to attend meetings.
 This is a great opportunity to find out what's going on, have questions answered, and familiarize yourself with how the program, staff and the "Guardians of 810" work together.
-The more you are involved, the better the opportunities to influence the additional activities, that our youth can participate in.
+The more you are involved, the better the opportunities to influence the additional activities that our youth can participate in.